 Network Rail major works rebuilding the front of Brighton Station, Grade 2 Listed, March 2020.
+Now Complete.

 Pembroke & Nash have been awarded another large project by the national operators of Brighton Station – Railtrack.
 This very large project has involved upheaval of Brighton Station by moving the Taxi Rank to the rear of the station and closing Trafalgar Street to enable the erection of a scaffolding bridge.
 Health and Safety is first and foremost on the project.